-- a) Assess pupils accurately, track their progress regularly and adjust provision in the light of ongoing monitoring. - b) Ensure that lessons are stimulating, enjoyable and well differentiated to meet the needs of all pupils, including those with SEN. - c) Ensure that teaching and learning is multi-sensory. - d) Make sure that additional support is well targeted, using a judicious blend of in-class support and withdrawal. - e) Use the most appropriate resources to support learning, taking into account individual learning styles and ensuring that the development of pupils' literacy skills has the highest priority. - f) Continuously monitor and evaluate the effectiveness of our provision for all pupils, including those with SEN, to ensure that we are providing equality of educational opportunity and value for money.
+- a) Assess pupils accurately, track their progress regularly and adjust provision in the light of ongoing monitoring. - b) Ensure that lessons are stimulating, enjoyable and well differentiated to meet the needs of all pupils, including those with SEN. - c) Ensure that teaching and learning is multi-sensory. - d) Make sure that additional support is well targeted, using a carefully balanced blend of in-class support and interventions outside the classroom. - e) Use the most appropriate resources to support learning, taking into account individual learning styles and ensuring that the development of pupils' skills has the highest priority. - f) Continuously monitor and evaluate the effectiveness of our provision for all pupils, including those with SEN, to ensure that we are providing equality of educational opportunity and value for money. - g) Carefully and continuously monitor and evaluate of children's behaviour as a way of communicating their SEND need.